Ivyson/Java-Projects/README.md

 # Java Revision Project

-This is a Java revision project by the Blue Print Bandits team.
+This is a Java revision project by the BluePrint Bandits team.
 The project consists of four applications: a login page, a scientific calculator, a currency converter, and a calendar.
 The project is intended to help us practice our Java skills and prepare for the final exam.
 ##Requirements

     Java 11 or higher